RAMertz0630/RAMertz0630.github.io/README.md

 **What did you do last week?**

-- Drafted, revised, and submitted Project Plan for review.
+- Drafted, revised, and submitted Project Plan for review.<br>
-- Posted update to personal Github page.
+- Posted update to personal Github page.<br>

 **What do you plan to do this week?**

-- Get back on track with Exercism puzzles; for the Week 3-4 recommended exercises, I got "Log Levels" and "Last Will" done last week; I still need to get the other 3 and as many additional ones in Strings, Loops, and Numbers done as possible to stay on track for Primary Goal 1 in my project proposal.
+- Get back on track with Exercism puzzles; for the Week 3-4 recommended exercises, I got "Log Levels" and "Last Will" done last week; I still need to get the other 3 and as many additional ones in Strings, Loops, and Numbers done as possible to stay on track for Primary Goal 1 in my project proposal.<br>

 **Are there any impediments in your way?**

-- I still need to fix the syntax issue on my project website before it's due.
+- I still need to fix the syntax issue on my project website before it's due.<br>

 **Reflection on the process you used last week, how can you make the process work better?**

 -Although I'm dedicating the required amount of time to this class, I'm not allocating long enough daily time blocks to be maximally effective.
-In my current 1-1.5h increments, if I hit one major blocker or knowledge gap, the session is over before I can finish troubleshooting and complete a milestone.
+In my current 1-1.5h increments, if I hit one major blocker or knowledge gap, the session is over before I can finish troubleshooting and complete a milestone.<br>
--Starting next week, I plan to trial one contiguous 3 hour block for major project work and a 1.5 hour block for class requirements (peer reviews, drafting and posting progress and feedback) and benchmark my progress on project objectives against the average rate for Weeks 2-3.
+-Starting next week, I plan to trial one contiguous 3 hour block for major project work and a 1.5 hour block for class requirements (peer reviews, drafting and posting progress and feedback) and benchmark my progress on project objectives against the average rate for Weeks 2-3.<br>
 </details>

 #### Week 4 (6/10/24-6/17/24)